5/14/2025

 speaker

-Ryan Jesner
+Ryan Jessner

 Analyst, Raymond James

-Thanks, Kathy, thanks, Rich.
+Thanks, Kathy.
+Thanks, Rich.

 speaker